Contents: Basics; What To Do; What If You Don't?; The 160 Meter Issue;

 It should be noted that antennas mounted through sheet metal via ballmounts will exhibit a bit less common mode than a similar height antenna fed outside the vehicle.
 Nonetheless, a proper choke is still required to minimize both egress and ingress RFI.

 Here is an important fact to keep in mind: A multi turn choke will have much better common mode suppression than an equivalent one made up of a series of single turn ones.
 Further, in order to duplicate the total reactance of the choke shown above (7 turns, 3/4 inch ID, mix 31 split bead, ≈2.2 kΩ @ 10Mhz) on RG213, would require 49 similar split beads.
-That's about $250 worth, instead of just $5!
+That's about $275 worth, instead of just $6!
 However, there is another factor which needs to be considered.
-It is imperative that the resistive value be larger than the inductive value if the choke in question is to be effective over a given bandwidth.
-Referring to the common mode impedance chart on Steve Hunt, G3TXQ, web site, the black line in the chart represents the resistive value of the represented chokes.
+Impedance wise, it is imperative that the resistive value (in ohms) be larger than the inductive value (in ohms) if the choke in question is to be effective over a given bandwidth.
+Referring to the common mode impedance chart at right (courtesy of Steve Hunt, G3TXQ), the black line in the chart represents the resistive value of the represented chokes.
 In order to achieve this, the SRF (self-resonance frequency) needs to be within the frequency band of interest.
 To better understand this premise, read the verbiage accompanying the chart.
+Here's a hint: Compare the length and position of the black line in the chart with respect to the number of turns comprising the chart.
+Remember too, coax wrapped around a ferrite core is a tuned circuit.

 What If You Don't